theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - G. A runtime exception is thrown.

 ### A31.
+B. The date starts out as April 30, 2018.
+Since dates are immutable and the plus methods have their return values ignored, the result is unchanged.
+Therefore, option B is correct.

 ### Q32.
 What is the output of the following code?
 ```java